Open-Security-Mapping-Project/.github/profile/README.md

 * State level contractor data
 * News media reports
 * DOJ federal information pages on immigration court facilities (executive branch) which are often co-located at DHS detention facilities
+* WatchIce ( https://watchice.org/ ) by Lockdown Systems collective ( https://lockdown.systems/ ) has a lot of data

 # Places to improve data, add it, and increase quality